Supporting your teaching and research

 - If you plan to set an assignment that requires your students to produce a poster, please see our poster printing page for details.

-We look forward to working with you and if you have any queries please contact your Subject Librarian.
+We look forward to working with you and if you have any queries please contact your Academic Support Librarian.